Kukuliak-Dmytro/vite-react-router-template/README.md

 # Steps

-You`ll have to do some changes in order for this repo to work:
+You'll have to do some changes in order for this repo to work:

 # 1. Clone the repo to your machine